Daniel-KM/Omeka-S-module-DataTypeGeometry/README.md

 indicate it in `[entity_manager][functions][numeric]`, by overriding keys of the mysql functions.

-The support for MariaDB, mySql and PostgreSql is provided though [doctrine2-spatial].
+The support for MariaDB, mySql and PostgreSql is provided though [longitude-one/doctrine-spatial], an active fork of [creof/doctrine2-spatial].

 Usage